Are you an expecting first-time mom and overwhelmed by the amount of baby stuff and clothes out there?

 If you are having a winter baby, you should be looking into Sleeping Bags.
 These sacks zip over your baby’s sleepwear to keep them warm at night.
 Since you are not supposed to use traditional blankets, because of the high risk of SIDS, those come in handy.
 It depends on the season if you are going to need them or not, but it’s convenient to have one in your dresser in case you do.

 For all the spring and summer babies I would recommend getting a few swaddle blankets.
-They not only keep babies warm but also comfortable.
+They not only keep the baby warm but also comfortable.
 A swaddle blanket is supposed to give a newborn the feeling of still being in the womb since they are usually swaddled pretty tightly.

 Tips For Dressing Your Newborn